apache/hudi/website/docs/sql_ddl.md

 );
 ```

+### Create table with record merge mode

+FIXME-vc: focus on event_time_ordering and custom...

 ### Create table from an external location
 Often, Hudi tables are created from streaming writers like the [streamer tool](/docs/hoodie_streaming_ingestion#hudi-streamer), which
 may later need some SQL statements to run on them.
 You can create an External table using the `location` statement.